AJNOURI/DockerVPC/readme.md

 The image will be used to run any number of container with the same content:

 #### <i class="icon-folder-open"></i> SSH server to connect to the Virtual PC from the host
-SSH access to the container: You can use your host keypairs

-> cp ~/.ssh/id_rsa.pub id_rsa.pub

-or generate a keypair in the current directory (where Dockerfile is located) for use with SSH to container:

-> ssh-keygen -t rsa
+Docker copies your public from the repository directory into the built image to be used in all containers run from it.

 From the container, start SSHd:

 > /usr/sbin/sshd

-From Docker host ssh to the container IP X.X.X.X:
+From your Docker host, ssh to the container IP X.X.X.X:

 > ssh root@X.X.X.X